shyim/shyim.me/blog/2020-08-25-custom-fields.md

 tags: [shopware]
 ---

 Normally every project needs custom values saved on products or another entities.
-Shop ware does offer by default Custom fields.
+Shopware does offer by default Custom fields.
 It looks nice, but it can produce very fast issues.

+Before we start: **This is my opinion**

 Let's start with a simple Pro Contra list.